|Oracle® Fusion Middleware System Administrator's Guide for Oracle Business Intelligence Enterprise Edition

-Revoke the following privileges for Tenant Author and Tenant Consumer, as described in "Managing Presentation Services Privileges" in Oracle Fusion Middleware Security Guide for Oracle Business Intelligence Enterprise Edition:
+Revoke all privileges for Tenant Author except for the following ones, as described in "Managing Presentation Services Privileges" in Oracle Fusion Middleware Security Guide for Oracle Business Intelligence Enterprise Edition:

 Deliver Agents to Specific or Dynamically Determined Users Modify Current Subscriptions for Agents

 Grant all SOAP privileges to the BI Global Administrator so that he can perform web service tasks such as provisioning and unprovisioning tenants and archiving content.

 Ensure that in the policy store, a tenant user does not have any of the grants that are given by default to the BIConsumer and BIAuthor roles.

 When you have modified these privileges, ensure that no other administrator changes the settings.

 You can perform the following tasks to manage tenants:

 This section contains the following information on provisioning tenants:

 You can provision new tenants or unprovision existing tenants at any time.
 When you provision a tenant, you configure the catalog for the tenant.
 Shared folders and tenant-specific folders are created in the catalog.
 When you unprovision a tenant, its folders are deleted from the catalog.
 Provisioning and unprovisioning tenants does not modify the identity store or policy store configuration.

 For example, you can provision certain companies if they sign a contract with your organization.
 Suppose that TenantA is provisioned.
 The home folders for TenantA's users are included in the /tenants/TenantA/users folder.
 These inclusions are completely transparent to the TenantA users.
 Tenants see the /shared folder if they have the permissions to see it, but they see only the tenant folder for their particular tenant ID.